Michael van Gerwen: 2015

 Van Gerwen reached the semi-finals of the 2015 World Championship, by beating Robert Thornton in the quarters.
 He played Gary Anderson and lost 6–3.
 Van Gerwen won the Masters by beating Van Barneveld 11–6 in the final.
 Van Gerwen won the second UK Open Qualifier by beating Vincent van der Voort 6–3 in the final.
 Van Gerwen also took the third event with a 6–1 triumph over James Wade.
 He then won the 2015 German Darts Championship by defeating Anderson 6–2 in the final.
 He defeated Jelle Klaasen in the final of the fourth UK Open Qualifier 6–5.

-In the 2015 UK Open, he won UK Open title with an 11–5 victory over Peter Wright in the final.
+In the 2015 UK Open, he won the UK Open title with an 11–5 victory over Peter Wright in the final.
 He won his second European Tour event in a row at the Gibraltar Darts Trophy with a 6–3 success over Terry Jenkins and made it a trio of titles by seeing off John Henderson 6–5 at the German Darts Masters, which saw him become the second player ever to reach £1 million in prize money on the PDC Order of Merit, after Phil Taylor.
 Van Gerwen continued to dominate the PDC circuit by claiming the fourth and sixth Players Championship events with 6–1 and 6–5 wins over Lewis and Wade respectively.
 A 6–6 draw with Dave Chisnall ensured he would finish top of the Premier League for the third year in a row.
 Van Gerwen beat Van Barneveld 10–8 to win the final but lost to Anderson 11–7 in the final.
 Van Gerwen maintained his unbeaten record in the Dubai Darts Masters as he took his third title in a row by defeating Taylor 11–8 in the final.
 He stretched his unbeaten run to 20 matches in European Tour events as he claimed the Dutch Darts Masters by whitewashing Justin Pipe 6–0.
 Van Gerwen and Van Barneveld were knocked out in the semi-finals of the World Cup in a doubles match against Scotland's Anderson and Wright.